davemckenna01/rps/Readme.md

-Rock Paper Scissors - real-time multi-player, written in Node.js and Socket.io.
+Rock Paper Scissors - real-time multi-player, written in Node.

 To run, just:

 > node app.js

 Express server listening on port 8000

-Open localhost:8000 and you're done.
+Go to http://localhost:8000 in your browser and you're done.